-The project-based environment facilitates the hiring of developers who are familiar with each layer of software technology and are adept at front-end programming, back-end programming, and databases.
+The project-based environment facilitates hiring developers who are familiar with each layer of software technology and are adept at front-end programming, back-end programming, Full-stack development, DevOps, Data Science, and databases.

-Advantages of the project-based Testing environment to recruiters
+Advantages of the Project-based Testing Environment for Recruiters

 FlexibilityThe 'HackerRank Projects' testing environment can run any stack that is supported on Ubuntu.
 This allows the question setter to upload a project directory and present candidates with a project initialized in the online IDE.
 Currently, our system supports project-based questions for front-end, back-end, and full-stack roles.

-Evaluates multiple candidates in parallelThe evaluation of front-end, back-end, and full-stack questions is done by using J-unit test cases or custom scoring method.
+Evaluates multiple candidates in parallelThe evaluation of front-end, back-end, and full-stack questions uses J-unit test cases or a custom scoring method.
 Both of these methods evaluate the candidates automatically.
 This allows simultaneous evaluation of multiple candidates.
 Hence, evaluation is both cost-effective and time-efficient.

-Dedicated online IDEPrior to the launch of our online IDE, candidates would have to understand the question setter's intent and locally set up a coding environment before getting started with the actual task.
-However, with the introduction of our new web-based IDE, the coding environment is pre-setup which can be used readily by the candidates to solve the task.
-Our IDE allows candidates to code, create and move folders and files, and run project type problems with access to a terminal.
+Dedicated online IDEBefore launching our online IDE, candidates would have to understand the question setter's intent and locally set up a coding environment before getting started with the actual task.
+However, with the introduction of our new web-based IDE, the coding environment is pre-setup, which the candidates can use ready to solve the task.
+Our IDE allows candidates to code, create and move folders and files, and run project-type problems with access to a terminal.

-- Refer to the Taking Front-end, Back-end, Full-Stack Developer assessments topic to know how Candidates can use the IDE in Tests.
+Refer to the Taking Front-end, Back-end, Full-Stack Developer assessments section to know how candidates can use the IDE in Tests.

 Objective evaluation of the candidatesThe project-based questions are evaluated objectively using J-unit testing or custom scoring, unlike subjective tests that are evaluated manually.
 This ensures a faster and more objective evaluation.